e1blue/CuVR/README.md

 CuVR
 =====

 CuVR is library to build CubicVR Web page.
-[View sample](http://ejeinc.github.io/CuVR/)
+View [sample1](http://ejeinc.github.io/CuVR/), [sample2](http://ejeinc.github.io/CuVR/pantheon.html)

 Each faces are simple HTML contents.
 Any content can be put on cubic VR world.